 Walker, Frank X(born: 1961)

-Frank X Walker was born in Danville, KY.
-He is a visual artist, poet, author, educator, and motivator.
-Walker is a founding member of the Affrilachian Poets, editor of Eclipsing a Nappy New Millennium, and author of Affrilachia and Buffalo Dance: the Journey of York.
+Frank X Walker, born in Danville, KY, is a visual artist, poet, author, educator, and motivator.
+He's the founding member of the Affrilachian Poets, editor of Eclipsing a Nappy New Millennium, and author of Affrilachia and Buffalo Dance: the Journey of York.
 He has given over 250 poetry readings, including readings at the Verbal Arts Centre in Derry, Northern Ireland, and in Santiago, Cuba.
-He has received many awards, appeared on television and been heard on the radio; he was the first writer from Kentucky to be featured on NPR's This I Believe.
-[Additional books by Frank X Waker are listed at the bottom of this entry.]
+He has received many awards, appeared on television and heard on the radio; and he was the first writer from Kentucky to be featured on NPR's This I Believe.
+[Additional books by Frank X Waker are listed on his website.]

 Walker was director of the Kentucky Governor's School for the ARTS, 1998-2004, leaving that position to become an English professor at Eastern Kentucky University.
 He has also been a visiting professor at Transylvania University.
 His teaching experience includes writing workshops at various locations and writing classes at the university level, including at the University of Louisville and the University of Minnesota.